 The UCI Health Regional Burn Center is the only burn treatment program in Orange County verified by the American College of Surgeons and the American Burn Association, and certified by the California Children’s Services program.

-We use the latest in skin substitute technology to avoid skin grafting, and we partner with the UC Irvine Beckman Laser Institute & Medical Clinic for innovative non-surgical techniques to diagnose the depth of burn wounds and to treat burn scars.
+We use the latest in skin substitute technology to avoid skin grafting, and we partner with UCI Health Beckman Laser Institute & Medical Clinic for innovative non-surgical techniques to diagnose the depth of burn wounds and to treat burn scars.

 What we do